-Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the Group financial statements as at and for the year ended 31st December 2017.
-These matters were addressed in the context of our audit of the Group financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Valuation and impairment of property, plant and equipment Refer to note 14 in the Group financial statements.
+Valuation and impairment of property, plant and equipment Refer to note 14 in the consolidated financial statements.

-Swire Pacific Offshore ("SPO") recognised an impairment provision to reduce the aggregate carrying values of vessels to HK\$16,556 million as at 31st December 2017.
+Swire Pacific Offshore ("SPO") recognised an impairment provision of HK\$3,786 million to reduce the aggregate carrying values of vessels to HK\$12,856 million as at 31st December 2018.

-Following a review of the business outlook and SPO's operating plans, management has assessed these vessel carrying values.
-An impairment provision of HK\$1,015 million has been recorded to reduce the carrying values of certain vessels to their estimated recoverable values, which is the higher of fair value less cost to sell and value in use.
+The provision was made following a review of the business outlook and SPO's operating plans to reduce the carrying values of certain vessels to their estimated recoverable values. which is the higher of fair value less cost to sell and value in use.
 For the remaining vessels, management concluded that the recoverable amount was higher than their carrying values such that no impairment provision was required.
 These conclusions are dependent upon significant management judgement, including in respect of:

-- Estimated resale values, provided by an external valuer; and - Estimated utilisation, charter hire rates, disposal values, and discount rates applied to future cash flows.
+- Estimated utilisation, charter hire rates, disposal values and discount rates applied to future cash flows; and - Estimated resale values, provided by an external valuer.